 They’ve also been fairly water repellant in snow and light rain, though I’ll pack them into a small dry bag if conditions are really wet so I can guarantee they’ll stay dry.

 If I do wear them while moving, it’s usually not for long because my hands will start sweating in no time.
 Because of that, they’re great for even the coldest of conditions and especially during static activities.
 If I know I’ll be taking them off and on, I keep them close by and often wear a thin liner under them.

 What makes these mittens so great is that they’re highly compressible and can be packed into virtually anything!
-They easily tuck into pockets and backpacks and there’s really no excuse to bring them everywhere.
+They easily tuck into pockets and backpacks and there’s really no excuse not to bring them everywhere.
 I stuff them into my backpacks as an emergency glove and put them in a dry bag with other gear if it’s raining.